Kayanja2023/building_library_management_system/README.md

 ## Overview

 This is a command-line-based **Library Management System** developed in **Python 3.12**.
-Built over the course of **4 weeks** as part of an academic coursework project, this system simulates a digital library environment with functionality to **add, search, borrow, return, and remove books**.
+Built over the course of **4 weeks** as part of Clickatell's Graduate R&D coursework project, this system simulates a digital library environment with functionality to **add, search, borrow, return, and remove books**.
 It serves as a practical application of object-oriented programming (OOP), modular software architecture, and test-driven development.

 ---